What’s in the box!?

 How much are Kiwi Crates?

-The base price for the Kiwi Crate subscription is $19.95, and they often run free shipping promotions that keep that price steady.
+The base price for the Kiwi Crate subscription is $19.95, and they often run free shipping promotions.
 Longer subscriptions decrease monthly costs:

 - Monthly: $19.95 for a single month.